okfn/website/README.md

 ### CSS

-Currently we are using Tailwind, PostCSS and Vite as our CSS stack.
+Currently we are using Tailwind, PostCSS as our CSS stack.
 Please check the documentation to get a sense of how it works: [Installing Tailwind CSS as a PostCSS plugin](https://tailwindcss.com/docs/installation/using-postcss)

-The css build is done by `vite` and the configuration files for it are `vite.config.js`, `tailwind.config.cjs` and `postcss.config.cjs`.
+The css build is done by `PostCSS` and the configuration files for it are `tailwind.config.cjs` and `postcss.config.cjs`.

 Running `npm run build` will compile our main `styles.css` file and place it in `static/css/styles.css`.
 (It then will be collected by
 Django when building the Dockerfile)

-**Important: ** If you use a new tailwind class in some plugin, this class must be added somewhere on the file `templates/styles.html`, otherwise the class will not work when used on the plugin.
+**Remember:** Tailwind CSS works by scanning all of our HTML files, JavaScript components, and any other templates for class names to generate `styles.css`.
+If you ar adding new files, make sure to update the `content` field `tailwind.config.cjs`.
+ (If required)

 ### Javascript